NewLandTV/BossKiller/README.md

 # BossKiller
 Boss Killer is a simple 3D game.

-January 7, 2023
+July 9, 2023
-Boss Killer 1.5.0 release
+Boss Killer 1.6.0 release

-**Release note**

-1. Add bullet hit particles.
+## Release Note

-2. Changed some title screen UI.
+1. Changed some title screen UI.

-___
+2. Changed the state of some guns.
+3. Added a baby boss.
+4. Added ability to increase total damage and boss health with score.
+5. Changed the player crouch movement speed.
+6. Changed the player's initial health amount.

+# Keys Configuration

 | | **Manual** |
 |:---:|:---:|